bouwe77/temba/devguide.md

-# Notes
+# Dev Guide

-Notes to self and contributors.
+Notes to self, and contributors.

 # Publishing a new version to NPM